 The Stamp Act of 1765, though, was more controversial because it was internal, not just levied at the docks, and there was no way to smuggle around it.
 Because of its big backlash, many historians use it to date the beginning of the American Revolution.
 The Stamp Act created a series of annoying taxes of roughly one penny on legal transactions, including marriage licenses, deeds, wills, contracts, etc. It was the first time the British levied an everyday tax within the colonies.

 Fearing that taxes would only make the colonists more self-sufficient, English merchants and manufacturers blinked first, pressing Parliament to rescind the duties.
-After Parliament repealed all the taxes except for the one on tea in 1770 (Americans, after all, couldn’t grow their own tea), rebels could see a clear pattern that resistance got results.
+After Parliament repealed all the taxes except for the one on tea in 1770 (Americans couldn’t grow their own tea), rebels could see a clear pattern that resistance got results.
 It had seemingly worked twice with the Stamp Act and Townshend Duties.
 A cartoon in an English newspaper entitled “Triumph of America” predicted that Parliament would struggle to rein in the American team of horses from here on out (below) — representing what we’d today call the “slippery slope argument.”
-In the meantime, non-importation organizations provided a valuable network colonists could build on in future years — a sort of rebel LinkedIn® of the time.
+In the meantime, non-importation organizations provided a valuable network colonists could build on in future years.
 In just two years, the British had managed to alienate pretty much every level of society: merchants and lawyers with the Stamp Act, consumers with the Townshend Duties, and laborers with Redcoats competing for part-time jobs.

 A relative lull ensued in the early 1770s with no new taxes and little broad-based resistance.
 True believers like the Sons of Liberty worked overtime to fire everyone else up with anniversary celebrations of the great Stamp Act revolt while focusing people’s attention on the many still unresolved disputes.
 These disputes included trade, ongoing taxes, state-sanctioned religion, and military occupation.